gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 Run the simulator
 =================

 By default, the simulator will boot in "snapshot" mode, meaning it will **not** retain the file system changes after it is shut down.
 In order to persist the changes, pass ``-rw`` command line argument to the simulator.
 To specify which memory model to use, run MARSS-RISCV with command line option ``-mem-model`` and specify either ``base`` or ``dramsim2``.
-For DRAMSim2, the paths to ``ini`` and ``system ini file`` can be specified in ``riscvemu.cfg`` file.
+For DRAMSim2, the paths to ``ini`` and ``system ini file`` can be specified in ``config.cfg`` file.
 By default, guest boots in emulation mode.
 To start in simulation mode run with ``-simstart`` command line option.
 But for now, we will let it start in emulation mode and switch into simulation mode just before running the benchmark.
+Now change again into ``marss-riscv/src`` directory and type:

 .. code-block:: console

-	$ cd $MARSS_RISCV_TOP/marss-riscv/src
-	$ ./marss-riscv -rw -ctrlc -mem-model base $MARSS_RISCV_TOP/marss-riscv-images/riscv32-unknown-linux-gnu/riscvemu.cfg
+	$ ./marss-riscv -rw -ctrlc -mem-model base marss-riscv-images/config.cfg

 Once the guest boots, we need to initialize the environment.
 Normally, this should happen automatically but due to an unresolved bug it needs to done explicitly.
 So, once you have access to the guest machine terminal, type: